 If you are looking to do basic music production like making beats or demos for a songwriter, then it will work.
 But you should keep in mind that you may be limited to using only a handful of CPU-intensive plugins at a time.

 Not all plugins were created equal.
 The stock plugins that come as part of DAWs can often be extremely efficient and even work well on low-powered CPUs.
-For example, Ableton Live’s instruments and effects used to work well for me on even low-powered netbooks (these were older machines that had low-powered CPUs)!
+For example, Ableton Live’s instruments and effects used to work well for me on even low-powered netbooks.

-Because of the relatively low capabilities of an i3, you may end up crashing your session if you push the software too hard and your CPU cannot take the load.
-It is also not preferred for mixing and mastering because it probably will not be able to take the load of all the plugins required to get a good-sounding mix.
+Because of the relatively low capabilities of an i3, you may end up crashing your session if you push the software too hard.
+Your CPU won’t take the load.
+It is not preferred for mixing and mastering because it probably will not be able to take the workload.

 Is AMD Ryzen good for music production?

-Yes, AMD Ryzen CPU can be just as good as Intel CPU when it comes down to performance.
-Their performance is quite decent when they are compared to their Intel counterparts.
-I would recommend you pay attention to the number of cores and processing power of the CPU as explained above because the name is not that important in today’s market.
+AMD Ryzen CPU can be just as good as Intel CPU when it comes down to performance.
+Their performance is quite good when they are compared to their Intel counterparts.
+I would recommend you pay attention to the number of cores and processing power of the CPU.

-I would still not recommend you go with the AMD Ryzen 3 in your main workstation.
-Just like i3, this CPU is also not enough to get the work done other than some basic tasks.
+I would still not recommend you go with the AMD Ryzen 3 for your main workstation.
+Just like i3, this CPU is still not enough to get the work done other than some basic tasks.

 32-Bit or 64-Bit?

 Unless your computer is ancient, it’s likely to be 64-bit.
-It’s been the standard for computing for many years.
-Although the world has moved on to 64-bit as a standard for computing, there still are some plugins that you may like to use that come in the options of 32-bit or 64-bit plugins.
+Although the world has moved on to 64-bit as a standard for computing, there are still 32-bit or 64-bit plugins.

-A computer 64-bit will always be a better option because it will give a more precise audio representation and hence a better sound quality.
-Because 64-bit computers can access more memory or RAM at a time as compared to 32-bit counterparts, the performance will always be better.
+A 64-bit computer will always be a better option because it will give a more precise audio representation.
+This results in better sound quality.
+Because 64-bit computers can access more memory or RAM, the performance will always be better.
 If you are choosing a DAW and you have the option of running it in either 64-bit or 32-bit, then use the 64-bit version.

-If you are working on a 64-bit machine there is a workaround option to run your older 32-bit plugins using a bridge that some digital audio workstations use automatically to run on your workstation.
-There is software like jbridge which can be used to run 32-bit plugins on 64-bit software if the digital audio workstation does not automatically use a bridge to run them.
+If you are working on a 64-bit machine there is a workaround option to run your older 32-bit plugins.
+This is done via a bridge that some digital audio workstations use automatically to run on your workstation.
+There is also software like jbridge which can be used to run 32-bit plugins on 64-bit software.

-A great music workstation is one that can handle all of your audio processing and get support your audio workflow.
+A great music workstation can handle all your audio processing and support your audio workflow.
 As a creative professional, wasting time and breaking the flow because of some issues in your workstation is the worst that can happen.

-If you are out of your creative flow, it’s close to impossible to get back in that and it will only lead to frustration and you may not even have the desire to make music anymore.
+If you are out of your creative flow, it’s close to impossible to get back in.
+It will only lead to frustration and you may not even have the desire to make music anymore.